Virtual Assistant

 Parameters identical to the Sensors paragraph above.

-In the case of using the SDM530C with Modbus TCP, choose the model: eastron_modbus_tcp
+In the case of using the SDM530C with Modbus TCP, select the model: eastron_modbus_tcp

 and under additional parameters: